 Publications of Human Rights in Mental Health-FGIP

-Like our predecessor organization, (Federation) Global Initiative on Psychiatry, we intend to publish reports on issues that are of concern to us.
-Unfortunately, due to financial constraints we were not able to continue the publication of our journal "Mental Health Reforms", a decision that we very much regret.
-We hope that in the future the financial situation will ameliorate and that we will be able to resume its oublication, even if only in an electronic format.
+Human Rights in Mental Health-FGIP repugarly publishes reports.
+Due to financial constraints we were not able to continue the publication of our journal "Mental Health Reforms", a decision that we very much regret.
+We hope that in the future the financial situation will ameliorate and that we will be able to resume its publication.

-This part of our website provides you with some of the old issues pof our journal, as well as more recent publications that were authored by our staff and or board.
+This part of our website provides you with some of the old issues of our journal, as well as a selection of our reports.

 DSM and ICD – two psychiatric classifications on the block